-The Call for Submissions is Now Open!
+The General Call for Submissions for CAC Nepal 2026 is Now Closed

 One-talk, One-poster Rule: